GBaath/UnrealRotInterp-Experiments/README.md

 *These are future references for myself or for anyone struggling to grasp the differences between different types of rotation interpolation*

+tldr: Always convert to Quat before interpolating, FRotator values in code aren't the same as details panel.

 <table>
   <tr>
     <td width="50%"><img src="Images\QuatScaled.PNG" /></td>